A Salpeter-like filament linear density function across nearby molecular clouds: Scale-dependent linear density distributions

-\subsection{Scale-dependent linear density distributions}
+\section{Scale-dependent linear density distributions}

-Figure~\ref{fig:lindensDistribution} presents scale-dependent distributions of the linear densities $\Lambda_{k}$ derived from the surface density profiles (equation~(2) in Methods), along with the distributions accumulated over all scales.
-The two bottom rows show differential and cumulative distributions combined over all molecular clouds for improved statistical significance, and include for comparison the distributions derived when averaging filament profiles along entire filament lengths.
+Figure~\ref{fig:lindensDistribution} shows the scale-dependent linear-density distributions $\Lambda_{k}$ derived from the surface density profiles (Equation~\ref{surfdens_fittingfun}), together with the all-scales accumulated distributions.
+The bottom two rows give the differential and cumulative distributions combined over all clouds, with the entire-filament (crest-averaged) distributions shown for comparison.